 Cal Poly’s F.E.E.D. is an intensive 12-week certificate program designed to immerse participants in a hands-on learning experience that will introduce them to the knowledge and basic skills of farming while also providing mentoring support to create a foundation for long-term success in agriculture and related industries.

-The first cohort of F.E.E.D. is tentatively scheduled for 12 weeks beginning September 12 through December 8, 2017.
-The expected cost is $6,000, pending formal campus approvals.
-This cost does not include room and board.
+The first cohort of F.E.E.D. is scheduled for 12 weeks beginning September 5 through December 15, 2017.
+The cost is $6,000, and does not include room and board.

 F.E.E.D. is approved by the Department of Veterans Affairs, which allows military veterans to apply their Post 9/11 GI Bill or Chapter 31 Vocational Rehabilitation.
 If you are an eligible veteran, please follow the link to apply for VA Benefits: http://veteransuccess.calpoly.edu/content/benefits.
 For additional information about veteran services, please visit Cal Poly's Veteran Success Center.

 "This Combat Vet Wants to Inspire a New Generation of Farmers", is the title of Brendan McGarry's news article and interview of Morgan Boyd on Military.com.
 In the article, Morgan discusses the inspiration behind the F.E.E.D. program and what it can offer to Vets.
 Click here to access article.

 |Course NBR||Course Title||Units||Short Description|

 |AG 339||Internship in Agriculture||4||Selected students will spend up to 12 weeks with an approved agricultural firm engaged in production or related business.
 Time will be spent applying and developing production and managerial skills and abilities.
 One unit of credit may be allowed for each full week of completed and reported internship.|